Skip to content

 • there is no normalization or cleanup step;

-• there is no tenant-isolation policy;
+• there is no separate tenant-isolation policy;

 • it becomes hard to explain why the fact ended up in memory at all.